libredeb/lightpad/README.md

 * Adapted to squared screens
 * 3x3 application grid
 * Mapped W, A, S, D keys to move the selected item
-* Added support for generic USB Joysticks using SDL2 library
+* Added support for Joysticks/Gamepads using SDL2 library
 * Loading screen while the app is opening
 * Now LightPad never exit, remains in background while the launched application is opened
+* Added environment variables to run custom scripts on LightPad load and exit.
+* Added a environment variable to wait for a pid file to exist before LightPad completely exit.
+* Added combination of buttons to force the exit of executed application
 * Some minor changes and performance improvements